 SANTO DA SERRA TO LEVADA DA SERRA DO FAIAL HIKE

 Santo da Serra to Levada da Serra do Faial is a circular forest walk, which will take you away from busy hiking trails and provide you with a peaceful walk immersed in lush, green surroundings.
-This hike is far from the most epic or difficult trail on Madeira Island but it’s a fantastic stroll for a cloudy or gloomy day when the fog fills the forest to create a moody atmosphere.
+This trail is far from the most epic or difficult hike on Madeira Island but it’s a fantastic stroll for a cloudy or gloomy day when the fog fills the forest to create a moody atmosphere.

 Overall this trail was not difficult.
 Three of the kilometers are on the paved road and the other seven lead you along a muddy but relatively flat path through the forest with minimal incline.
 Have the online map ready because there are a number of turns to choose from throughout the hike.